Restoring Nairobi to “A Place of Cool Waters”

 If you are chosen as a Top Visionary, The Rockefeller Foundation would like to share your Vision widely with a global audience.
 What would you like the world to learn from your Vision for 2050?

-We want to restore Nairobi to a “place of cool waters” that is food secure, healthy and environmentally friendly by 2050.
-Nairobi will be a place where all people live in peace and harmony, in the spirit of "Ubuntu”; through a regenerative, transformative, human-centered food system.
-We will leave no one behind.
-We want to end hunger and all forms of malnutrition across the socio-economic divide in Nairobi.
+Our Vision is to restore Nairobi to a “place of cool waters” that is food secure, healthy & environmentally friendly by 2050, through a regenerative, transformative, human rights-based food system.
+Nairobi will be a place where all people live in peace & harmony, in the spirit of "Ubuntu”.

 In 2050, Kenya is projected to be more urban than rural, with14 million people, three times the current Nairobi population, living in Nairobi.
 This means a huge demand for food, hence need for a big change in the way that food is produced, managed and distributed.

 Our Vision seeks to make vital contributions in Nairobi in two overarching ways: improving food & nutrition security and enhancing environmental sustainability - all supported via a multisectoral network of players.